dalibo/emaj/docs/en/mainFunctions.rst

 For this tables group, the *emaj_drop_group()* function drops all the objects that have been created by the :ref:`emaj_create_group() <emaj_create_group>` function: log tables, log and rollback functions, log triggers.

-The function also drops all secondary schemas that have become empty.
+The function also drops all log schemas that are now useless.

 The locks set by this operation can lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.